How to Help Keep Your Divorce Legal Fees Down

 But some complex divorces are significantly shorter than some substantively straightforward divorces.

-More than anything, the level of cooperation or conflict that exists between the two spouses is what impacts divorce legal fees.
+More than anything, the level of cooperation or conflict between the spouses impacts divorce legal fees.

 Read on for how to keep legal fees down.